IssamMerikhi/MathApp/README.md

 - [dash](https://plotly.com/dash/) - For the application
 - [heroku](https://dashboard.heroku.com/) - Cloud Application Plateform

+## Contributing

+We appreciate all contributions to improve Maths78.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Authors and acknoledgment

-Developped by Issam Merikhi with the support Tiphaine Richard as a personal project.
+Developped by Issam Merikhi with the support Tiphaine Richard as a entertaining project.

 ## License